yamaton/vscode-h2o/.github/RELEASING.md

 3. Merge the version bump after the quality gate passes.

 The publish workflow verifies that the manifest and lockfile versions agree and increased from the previous `main` commit.
-It then re-runs the complete quality workflow, downloads its five verified platform-specific VSIX artifacts, verifies them again, and waits for approval on the `marketplace` environment.
+It then re-runs the complete quality workflow, downloads its seven verified platform-specific VSIX artifacts, verifies them again, and waits for approval on the `marketplace` environment.
 After approval it verifies Marketplace publishing rights, creates the immutable unprefixed version tag at the merged commit, publishes all targets together, and confirms the new Marketplace version.